Become an

 Take a look at the ‘crew stories’ of some of our On-Call firefighters, read about how they achieve their work/home balance, and what being an On-Call firefighter means to them.

-Firefighter standing in front of fire engine
+Firefighter in front of fire engine with water hose

 On average, an On-Call (or retained) firefighter can earn from £6,000 to £8,000 a year.
 We offer a range of contracts between 40 and 120 hours cover a week for which you will be paid a retaining fee.
 A trainee firefighter providing 120 hours cover a week would receive an annual retainer of £2,718 a year, a firefighter in development receives £2,831 and this increases to £3,623 once you become a fully qualified ‘competent’ firefighter, which takes up to three years.